yxrose/Simple-1.8.1/README.txt

 ##### RUNNING SIMPLE #####

-1. Download and unpack the Simple package from the following link: https://github.com/wacguy/Simple-1.8.1 by pressing the green link: "Clone or download"
+1. Download and unpack the Simple package from the following link: https://github.com/yxrose/Simple-1.8.1.git (A fork and revised version) by pressing the green link: "Clone or download"

 2. Place the Simple folder in your home directory.